yannickycpan/yangchenpan/index.md

 [**One postdoc position is available at Oxford.**](https://eng.ox.ac.uk/jobs/job-detail?vacancyID=183699)

-**A research assistant position (RL & LLM) may be available at Oxford.
-You must have the right to work in the UK.
+**Another research assistant position (RL & LLM) may be available at Oxford.
+You must have the right to work in the UK for this RA.
 Please email me if you are interested.**

 ## Publications